Shad02w/Youtube-Chat-in-Fullscreen/README.md

 v1.0.0.2

-- Able stop auto scroll down by scroll up
+- Able to stop auto scroll down by scroll up
 - Much clear instructions on settings panel
 - Settings of overlay do not sync between device any more (prevent settings conflict)

+v1.0.0.3

+- fix autoscroll bug

 ## Screenshot